 Graduate students are limited to working no more than 10 hours per week.

 Please note that you must have a valid study permit and maintain full time status in order to work on or off campus.

 Obtaining a Social Insurance Number (SIN)

-The UNB Student Employment Service office is located on campus in Neville Homestead.
+The Career Development and Employment Centre is located on campus in Neville Homestead.
 The center provides a number of services and workshops to assist students with their job search.
-For more information on job postings, workshops, career fairs and services to help you with your resume and interview skills - check the UNB Student Employment Service website.
+For more information on job postings, workshops, career fairs and services to help you with your resume and interview skills - check the Career Development and Employment Centre.